guymorita/Mosaic-Films---Recommendation-Engine-Demo/README.md

 # Mosaic Films - recommendationRaccoon Demo App

-Mosaic Films is a demo of the recommendationRaccoon engine.
+Mosaic Films is a demo of the recommendationRaccoon engine built on top of Node.js.
 It is a full installation of the module that takes advantage of lightning fast recommendations powered by Redis and a simple user interface.
 It comes complete with sample content and tests.

 ## Dependencies